1. Editor's Choice

 - Each Yield Lab ballast is backed by an industry-leading 3 year warranty, and every bulb and reflector from Yield Lab is backed by a full year warranty.

-- We also offer lifetime grower support online, over the phone, and via our Facebook group.
+- We also offer lifetime grower support online, over the phone, by chat, and via our Facebook group.
 Long after your first harvest with us, we'll be here to give you advice on growing and help you achieve the harvests you're looking for.
-Just give us a call at (888) 621-0062, email us at email@example.com, or contact us via online chat, and we'll get you growing like a pro in no time.
+Just give us a call at (888) 621-0062, email us at firstname.lastname@example.org, or contact us via online chat, and we'll get you growing like a pro in no time.